 We have made lots of adjustments to our school to help pupils with a disability.
 Most external doorways have ramps for those with walking disabilities.
-The school is a single storey building with several access points from outside - only one of which is currently wheelchair friendly.
-Car parking is a shared facility with the local community where access to the main entrance is via a level pathway.
-This is currently the only levelled entrance into school.
-The main entrance features a secure lobby.
-There is a disabled toilet facility within Lawrance Park Community Hall, which the school access during the school day.
-The school has emergency signage and escape routes clearly marked.
-Corridors are sufficiently wide for anyone in a wheelchair, with push button entry within our main entrance.
+We have a disabled toilet and a shower facility.
+Corridors are sufficiently wide for anyone in a wheelchair.
 You can read our school's Accessibility Plan for more information, which can be found on our school's website.